Refinish your old bathroom for around $150, a fraction of the cost of a new tub with one of these DIY bathtub refinishing kits.

 3. Magic Tub and Tile Refinishing Kits

-The Magic Tub and Tile refinishing kits covers 75-100 S.F. and is enough for one large tub or two standard sized tubs.
-This may be enough for a tub and shower surround, but you will want to double check with the instructions to be sure.
+The Magic Tub and Tile refinishing kit covers 75-100 S.F. and is enough for one large tub or two standard-sized tubs.
+This may be enough for a tub and shower surround, but you will want to double-check with the instructions to be sure.

-It is a two-part epoxy and works on ceramic, porcelain, acrylic, and fiberglass surfaces.
+It is a two-part epoxy paint and works on ceramic, porcelain, acrylic, and fiberglass surfaces.

 4. Homax Tough as Tile Kit

-The Homax kit includes one part Tough as Tile brush on paint, steel wool, prep cleaner, gloves and paint brush.
+The Homax kit includes one part Tough as Tile brush on paint, steel wool, prep cleaner, gloves, and a paintbrush.

 5. Ekopel 2K Bathtub Refinishing Kit

-This AquaFinish bathtub refinishing kit is hit or miss as far as reviews go, and isn’t available for Amazon Prime.
-But there are some user-submitted photos and some people did seem to have good luck with it.
-It goes on with a roller and only comes in white.
-The kit appears to contain enough for a standard tub so if you have walls to cover, you may need a second kit.
+This DWIL bathtub refinishing kit seems to have pretty good reviews and is available for Amazon Prime.
+There are some nice user-submitted photos and people did seem to have good luck with it.
+It goes on with a roller and comes in multiple color choices.

 7. Bathworks DIY Bathtub & Tile Refinishing Kit

-This refinishing kit from Bathworks is not available through Amazon Prime nor does it come with free shipping, but it has some seemingly positive reviews and some nice photos of user-submitted finished products.
+This refinishing kit from Bathworks is currently available through Amazon Prime and it has some seemingly positive reviews and some nice photos of user-submitted finished products.
 So it might be worth taking a look at.

 One Bathworks kit covers a standard bathtub.
 If you need to refinish the walls as well you will need at least two kits.